mat-ruszczycky/GalleryModule/README.md

 Live Demo
 =============

-A live version of this demo can be found here : (http://matrsomething.com/demos/GalleryModule/)
+A live version of this demo can be found here : <a href="http://matrsomething.com/demos/GalleryModule/">View Here</a>